paulroho/ngcli.github.io/content/index.md

 Now it can a tedious task to register entities urself by going back and forth again.
 This is very **ng-index-entities** hook comes into the picture.

-You can read more about ng-index-entities at <placeholder&gt;
+You can read more about ng-index-entities at <placeholder>

 ## Generators